-The results of the DSA find the building's Earthquake Rating to be 15%NBS (IL4) when assessed in accordance with the Guidelines.
+The results of the DSA find the building's Earthquake Rating to be 29%NBS (IL4) when assessed in accordance with the Guidelines.
 Therefore, this is a grade E building following the New Zealand Society for Earthquake Engineering (NZSEE) grading scheme.
 Grade E buildings represent a risk to occupants 25 times greater than expected for a new building, indicating a very high life-safety risk exposure.

 A building with an Earthquake Rating less than 34%NBS when assessed in accordance with Version 1 of the Guidelines (the 'Red book') fulfils one of the requirements for the Territorial Authority to consider it to be an Earthquake-Prone Building (EPB) in terms of the Building Act 2004.
 A building rating less than 67%NBS is considered as an Earthquake-Risk Building by the NZSEE.
-Rangitikei District Council Finance Building is therefore categorised as an Earthquake Risk Building and does fall below the criteria that could categorise it as an EPB.
+The act requires all seismic strengthening work to be completed within 7.5 years for EPB rated buildings and 15 years for buildings rated above the EPB threshold.
+The priority classification of the Administration Building is to the discretion of the Territorial Authority.